 - Print and complete this assessment scale with your thoughts on the proposal.

 - Is your assessment similar to this examiner's?

 - Print off this form and complete it with the tips and techniques you learn on this page and elsewhere.

 You can find the instructions above using online templates etc. here.

-Write your own answer to this question from this video lesson.
-You can also find other writing questions for C1 Advanced proposals elsewhere on the internet or in a coursebook.
-If you send your writing with the question to email@example.com, then I will mark it and give you feedback based on the official marking criteria, if I have time.
+Write your own answer to the question above.
+You can also find other writing questions for C1 Advanced proposals in my book.
+You can submit a writing via my Cambridge writing exam service, then I will mark it and give you feedback based on the official marking criteria (if I have time).

 Finally for homework you should read the Cambridge English Advanced handbook for teachers if you haven't already read this document it's a really useful document for every part of the C1 Advanced CAE exam so I really recommend it.

 If you didn't know, I have a CAE writing video course with loads of tips, techniques and exam strategies.
 This course will be really useful for you if you want to know the best way to pass every part of the C1 Advanced writing paper.
 I have combined all my knowledge into one ULTIMATE CAE course.
 You can start this course by signing up for my newsletter here >>